On this page

 You should talk to your employer to find out if you can access this benefit.

 Once you have submitted an online registration you will be issued with a formal invoice.
-The student contribution fee can be paid up-front annually or in weekly, fortnightly, monthly or per term instalments via BPay or BPoint.
+The student contribution fee can be paid up-front annually or in weekly, fortnightly, monthly or per term instalments via BPay,BPoint or direct debit.

 Payment details will be sent to you with the invoice.